Creating a Standard Dedicated Resource Pool

 AZ

-You can select Automatically allocated or Specifies AZ.
+Select Automatic or Manual as needed.
 An AZ is a physical region where resources use independent power supplies and networks.
 AZs are physically isolated but interconnected over an intranet.

-- Specifies AZ: Specify AZs for resource pool nodes.
+- Manual: Specify AZs for resource pool nodes.
 To ensure system disaster recovery, deploy all nodes in the same AZ.
 You can set the number of instances in an AZ.

 Instances